Cusatelli/LNU-Courses/2DV610/Documentation/Test_Report.md

 | Expected Result | All Tests Pass. |
 | Result | Majority of Tests Pass. |
 | Status | :heavy_check_mark: Passed |

+## Evaluation
+In the current state of the Software the Web-Server (‘MyWebServer’) would not be fit for redistribution according to SDCs desires.
+The majority of Tests concluded passed, however, the ones that failed are too important to the Software as a whole & therefore it would be too costly for SDC or the Client to repair the software before using.
+This is why we can not recommend further development on this software, with exception to a side-project between larger contracts (Assuming your company is Contract Based).

+Since the software does not use the GPL-2.0 License & rather the MIT License it would require all of the source code to be distributed or available for all clients & they would also be free to do whatever they desire with the software.
+I.E redistribute your work as their own under the ‘MyWebServer’ MIT license agreement.

+Furthermore, the ‘MyWebServer’ does not provide all of the required Access Log debugging notifications for a stable release of the software as it is critical to include at minimum a ‘HTTP Server Started’ & ‘HTTP Server Stopped’ in the Logs.
+Since Server Stopped notifications are not displayed it is very probable that there are many more notifications missing in the current build of the Source Code.

+Finally, we had access to all three listed Operating Systems for Testing this Software, however, we were unable to do the testing on these machines due to time-constraints from Personal Issues.
+This also influences our evaluation to discourage the use of this Software.